tldr-pages/tldr/pages/linux/eject.md

 `eject`

-- Eject a specific device:
+- Eject a specific device (the default order is cd-rom, scsi, floppy and tape):

 `eject {{name_of_device}}`